Novicell/novicell-frontend/README.md

 ## JS components

-### Lazyload images
-Include the `novicell.lazyloadResponsive.js` for lazyloading images.
-You need to call images like this, and then the javascript will add querystrings for the [imageprocessor.web](http://imageprocessor.org/imageprocessor-web/) component.
-More `filters` and other settings can be found on the [imageprocessor documentation](http://imageprocessor.org/imageprocessor-web/imageprocessingmodule/filter/).

-#### To be done
+### To be done
 - [ ] novicell.js
 - [ ] novicell.visible.js
 - [ ] novicell.debounce.js
 - [ ] novicell.overlay.js
 - [ ] novicell.embed.js
 - [ ] novicell.cookieinfo.js

+### Lazyload images
+Include the `novicell.lazyloadResponsive.js` for lazyloading images.
+You need to call images like this, and then the javascript will add querystrings for the [imageprocessor.web](http://imageprocessor.org/imageprocessor-web/) component.
+More `filters` and other settings can be found on the [imageprocessor documentation](http://imageprocessor.org/imageprocessor-web/imageprocessingmodule/filter/).

 ```html